Stellarator: Previous work

 In 1934, Mark Oliphant, Paul Harteck and Ernest Rutherford were the first to create fusion, using a particle accelerator to shoot deuterium nuclei into a metal foil containing deuterium, lithium or other elements.
 These experiments allowed them to measure the nuclear cross section of various reactions of fusion between nuclei.
 They determined that the tritium–deuterium reaction occurred at a lower energy than any other fuel, peaking at about 100,000 electronvolts (100 keV).
 (Note: Extensive studies in the 1970s lowered this slightly to about 70 keV.)

 100 keV corresponds to a temperature of about one billion kelvin.
-Due to the Maxwell–Boltzmann statistics, a bulk gas at a much lower temperature will still contain some particles at these energies.
+As described by the Maxwell–Boltzmann statistics, a bulk gas at a much lower temperature will still contain some particles at these energies.
 Because fusion reactions release so much energy, even a small number of such reactions can release enough energy to maintain the gas at the required temperature.
 In 1944, Enrico Fermi demonstrated that this would occur at a bulk temperature of about 50 million Celsius, within the range of existing experimental systems.
 The key problem was confining the plasma; no material container could withstand those temperatures.
 However, plasmas are electrically conductive, subjecting them to electric and magnetic fields.

 In a magnetic field, the plasma's electrons and nuclei circle the magnetic lines of force.
 One confinement approach is to place a tube of fuel inside the open core of a solenoid.
 A solenoid creates magnetic lines running down its center, and fuel would be held away from the walls by orbiting these lines of force.
 But such an arrangement does not confine the plasma along the length of the tube.
 The obvious solution is to bend the tube around into a torus (donut) shape, so that any one line forms a circle, and the particles can circle forever.

 However, for purely geometric reasons, the magnets ringing the torus are closer together on the inside curve, inside the "donut hole".
 Fermi noted that this would cause the electrons to drift away from the nuclei, eventually causing large voltages to develop.
 The resulting electric field would cause the plasma ring inside the torus to expand until it hit the reactor walls.